 ◊ ◊ ◊

 Bruce and I have lived in Illinois, California, Washington and now Utah.
 We have ten children, eight boys and two girls.
 Later in life I went back to complete my degree in English and American literature from Brigham Young University.
 In my last year, I took a folklore class that inspired me to record the memories of my then-90-year old mother about her experiences growing up on a 1920’s Nebraska farm.
 This led to the publication of Farm Girl.

 I love to read and I believe in the power of books to change lives, for they have changed mine.
 After raising my very large family, it’s a joy and privilege to have time to write books.
-My published works are Farm Girl, Uncut Diamonds, House of Diamonds and Lighting Candles in the Snow, and Farm Girl Country Cooking: Hearty Meals for Active Families.
+My published works are Farm Girl, Uncut Diamonds, House of Diamonds, Lighting Candles in the Snow, and Farm Girl Country Cooking: Hearty Meals for Active Families.

 Contact me: email@example.com.